Endodontics Q & A

 Your healing time will vary, depending on the severity of your problem, but you can expect to regain healthy teeth and gums after endodontic treatment.
 Proper oral hygiene will be critical to maintaining your results and avoiding further problems later in life.

-To learn more about endodontic treatments or to book an appointment with Dr. Choi today, call or use the easy online scheduling tool.
+To learn more about endodontic treatments or to book an appointment with Dr. Lee today, call or use the easy online scheduling tool.